Data Management Glossary

 Examples of block storage solutions include: Amazon Elastic Block Store (EBS), Google Cloud Persistent Disk, and Microsoft Azure Managed Disks.

-Block vs. File Storage
+Block Storage vs. File Storage

 File storage is a storage system where data is organized into files and directories.
 File storage systems typically use protocols such as NFS and SMB to access and manage files.
-File storage is commonly used for storing and sharing files such as documents, images, videos, and audio files.
+File storage is commonly used for storing and sharing unstructured data files such as documents, images, videos, and audio files.

 The key difference between block storage and file storage is that block storage provides direct access to storage volumes at the block level, while file storage provides access to files and directories.
 File storage is well suited for applications that require shared access to files and directories, such as file servers, web servers, and content management systems.

 Block storage and file storage are both important storage technologies, but they are designed for different use cases.
-Block storage is optimized for high performance and low latency, while file storage is optimized for shared access to files and directories.
+Block storage is optimized for high performance storage and low latency, while file storage is optimized for shared access to files and directories.

 Block-level Tiering vs File-Level Tiering

-Block-based tiering is typically used by storage vendors.
+Block-based tiering is typically used by data storage vendors.
 Storage tiering, aka pools solutions, use block-based tiering.
 Only the operating system of the NAS knows exactly what blocks were moved, so you can only access the file through the original source.
 If you decide to end-of-life the device, you must re-hydrate all of the archived data.
 Given that there will likely not be enough space on the device, this can be a painful, slow, iterative approach.

 Secondary storage vendors also starting to tier data to their device which is moving the storage concerns from Tier 1 to Tier 2 storage.
 You are now tied to that secondary storage vendor and lose the same flexibility on secondary storage based on need, costs and the direction of your company’s infrastructure initiatives as you had on Tier 1 storage.
 Ultimately, unstructured data management is not something that should be left to storage devices.
 You should be able to freely move from one storage device to another.